btrinite/rosserial/README.md

     #define ROSSERIAL_RXD_PIN 18
     #define ROSSERIAL_TXD_PIN 19

-# additonal node on hoz to use high speed :
+# additonal node on how to use high speed :
     If you have trouble using rosserial on high speed UART (like me trying to use 1500000 baud uart link with esp32), Please read http://programmersought.com/article/95921196958/